DeImOs-Sj/Dgk_gov/governance-dkg-app/PREMIUM_REPORTS_USAGE.md

    - **Report Data (JSON-LD)** (required): Your analysis in JSON-LD format
      - Click "Load Example" to see a template
    - **Make this a premium report**: Check if you want to charge for access
+   - **Payee Wallet Address** (required for premium): Wallet address that will receive payments
+     - Auto-filled with your connected wallet
+     - Can be changed to any valid wallet address
    - **Premium Price (TRAC)**: Set your price (e.g., 10 TRAC)
 5. Click "Submit Premium Report"
-6. Wait for AI verification
+6. Wait for AI verification (automatic)
-7. Your report will be published to the DKG upon approval
+7. Your report will be **automatically published to the DKG** upon successful verification

 **Example Premium Report Structure:**